7 Key Ingredients For A Powerful Natural Pre-Workout!

 My Experience With Green Tea

-I first started taking Green Tea extracts as an energy booster when I made my comeback to powerlifting in 2007.
-I use Green Tea due to it's addition health benefits and to help me stay lean to make weight for competitions.
+I was first introduced to Green Tea extracts as an energy booster in 2009 by my sister, who is a University qualified dietitian and nutritionist.
+I was looking for another natural stimulant to combine with Guarana after discovering that the Pre Workout formula, I had been taking for training, contained a stimulant that was banned for competition use.
+I continue to use Green Tea extract in my pre workout due to it's addition health benefits and to help me stay lean to make weight for competitions.

 Optimal dose: 150 - 1000 mg